- APY Details

-The subscriber has to sign Atal Pension Yojana Application form and submit it to the bank.
-The Atal Pension Scheme form also contains an acknowledgment section by the name “Acknowledgement-Subscriber Registration for Atal Pension Yojana (APY)”, which has to be filled in the respective bank.
+The subscriber has to sign Atal Pension Yojana benefits Application form and submit it to the bank.
+The Atal Pension Scheme detail form also contains an acknowledgment section named "Acknowledgement-Subscriber Registration for Atal Pension Yojana (APY full form)," which must be filled in by the respective bank.
 The applicants do not have to fill this section.
 The bank will give you back the receipt of acknowledgment once your application gets processed.

 NOTE FOR APPLICANT:

-A few fields in the application form are marked with a sign of asterisk indicating that all these marked fields have to be necessarily filled.
-Furthermore, the applicant has to fill the Atal Pension Yojana application form in cursive writing and must be completed by making use of block letters only.
+A few fields in the application form are marked with a sign of asterisks indicating that all these marked fields have to be necessarily filled.
+Furthermore, the applicant must fill out the Atal Pension Yojana benefits application form in cursive writing, which must be completed using block letters only.

-Subscribers of the Atal Pension Yojana can receive alerts on regular basis about the credit of contribution, account balance, and any other activities related to the account, via SMS alerts.
-Subscribers of Atal Pension Yojana can modify specific details such as phone number, the name of the nominee, address, etc hassle-free whenever they want to do so.
+Subscribers of the Atal Pension Yojana can receive alerts on a regular basis about the credit of contributions, account balance, and any other activities related to the account via SMS alerts.
+In addition, subscribers of Atal Pension Yojana benefits can modify specific details such as phone number, the nominee's name, address, etc., hassle-free whenever they want to do so.

-It is necessary to register a valid mobile number under the APY scheme so that the endorsers can be touch via SMS alerts to the respective APY accounts.
-This will assist in knowing their due dates, arrange their auto-debits, and keep a check on the available balance in the APY accounts.
+Registering a valid mobile number under the Atal Pension Yojana benefits scheme is necessary so that the endorsers can be touched via SMS alerts to the respective Atal Pension Yojana benefits accounts.
+This will assist in knowing their due dates, arranging their auto-debits, and keeping a check on the available balance in the Atal Pension Yojana benefits accounts.

-Current subscribers of the Swavalamban plan will be automatically drifted to the Atal Pension Yojana Scheme, with an extra option of selecting to pull out, provided they fulfill the necessary eligibility criteria.
-The Government's five-year co-contribution may not, however, outstrip for all the subscribers.
-For instance, if a current Swavalamban endorser has received a contribution from Government for two years, then under the APY scheme he will get only 3-years of co-contribution from the Government.
-If any of the existing Swavalamban endorsers wish to choose out of the APY plan, the contribution by the Government will be given only until the years 2016/2017, if they fall under the eligibility criteria.
+Current subscribers of the Swavalamban plan will be automatically drifted to the Atal Pension Yojana benefits, with an extra option of selecting to pull out, provided they fulfill the necessary eligibility criteria.
+The Government's five-year co-contribution may not, however, outstrip all the subscribers.
+For instance, if a current Swavalamban endorser has received a contribution from Government for two years, then under the APY scheme, he will get only 3-years of co-contribution from the Government.
+Suppose any existing Swavalamban endorsers wish to choose out of the APY plan.
+In that case, the contribution by the Government will be given only until the years 2016/2017 if they fall under the eligibility criteria for the Atal Pension Yojana benefits.
 In addition, such endorsers can persist under the National Pension System Swavalamban plan until they attain the exit age.

-The movement will be made chiefly for the endorsers who have attained the age of 18 and 40 years.
-For the sake to make the changes without any commotion, the aggregator will have to assist the progress of the process of migration by offering complete support.
-Endorsers who want to get move up to the Atal Pension Yojana plan can also get hold of the nearest bank to be a shift from a Swavalamban account to an Atal Pension Yojana account that contains Permanent Retirement Account Number (PRAN) details.
+The movement will be made chiefly for the endorsers who have qualified for the Atal Pension Yojana age limit and attained the age of 18 and 40.
+To make the changes without commotion, the aggregator will have to assist in the progress of the migration process by offering complete support.
+Endorsers who want to move up to the Atal Pension Yojana plan can also get hold of the nearest bank to shift from a Swavalamban account to an Atal Pension Yojana account that contains Permanent Retirement Account Number (PRAN) details.

-The subscribers of Swavalamban who have attained an age beyond 40 can also choose to abandon the Swavalamban plan by entirely withdrawing the complete amount, all-encompassing of the principal amount, and the earned interest on it.
-Alternatively, they can opt to continue until they attain an age of 60 years, so as to fall under the eligibility criteria to get the annuities.
+The subscribers of Swavalamban who have attained an age beyond 40 can also choose to abandon the Swavalamban plan by entirely withdrawing the complete amount, all-encompassing the principal amount and the earned interest on it.
+Alternatively, they can opt to continue until they attain an age of 60 years so as to fall under the eligibility criteria to get the annuities.